Cabling and Bracing

 - Short term they don’t provide any safety, long term the wrapping will restrict growth and choke the tree.

 At Texas Tree Surgeons, we love trees and our community.
 We are shocked and saddened to see the widespread damage and devastation after the recent storm.
 So much of our beautiful urban forest has been damaged and we want to help preserve what remains.
-Don’t hesitate to contact us with any concerns you may have.
+Don’t hesitate to contact us with any concerns you may have with cabling and bracing.

 Related Blogs